 Food math.
 It’s the absolute ONLY kind that I allow to swirl around in my typically-math-HATING head.

-This crispy-crunchy, HEAVY on the chocolate, perfectly restrained on the amount of minty-ness and CRAZY INSANE on the YUM, bark is going to be the easiest thing that you ever make in your life.
+This crispy-crunchy, HEAVY on the chocolate, perfectly restrained on the amount of minty-ness and CRAZY INSANE on the YUM, vegan peppermint bark is going to be the easiest thing that you ever make in your life.
 Easier than cauliflower mashed potatoes.
 Easier than Mexican quinoa in the crock pot.
 EASIER THAN EASY ITSELF.

 Really though, this bark is going to be the champion of all your holiday gift giving due to the lack of time and energy and money and basically everything that you don’t want to put into picking a Christmas gift, that it takes.
+And if your gift-ee doesn’t like mint, then try some sweet potato blueberry coconut cashew bark!

-If you can melt chocolate and press a power button on a food processor, you can make mint chocolate bark.
+If you can melt chocolate and press a power button on a food processor, you can make mint chocolate peppermint bark.

 Also, if you’re a good-hearted, kind person, you can give super crunchy, rich and chocolatey, with notes of fresh minty goodness, bark away as Christmas gifts to all the people you <3 in your life.